smileidentity/recipes/DOCS.md

 If you later expand events to structured multi‑field payloads, prefer mirroring the Document Verification pattern (NSDictionary → C++ struct) for zero JSON (de)serialization overhead.

-### Step 7: Initialization Native Module (TurboModule Interop)
+### 4.7 Initialization Native Module (TurboModule Interop)

-The initialization bridge (`SmileIDModule.h/.mm` + `SmileIDBridge.swift`) is already documented below (see: “SmileID native module: initialize/setCallbackUrl…”).
+The initialization bridge (`SmileIDModule.h/.mm` + `SmileIDBridge.swift`) is already documented below (see Section 6: Initialize / Set Callback URL (iOS) and Section 7: Initialize / Set Callback URL (Android)).
 It lives alongside the Fabric views but is independent—nothing in the Fabric components requires initialization until a screen is presented, yet performing it early (app start) avoids first‑screen latency and camera permission timing issues.

 Key points recap:
 - Always dispatch SDK setup to the main thread (the bridge does this) to satisfy UIKit + potential Sentry calls.
 - Provide fallbacks: `apiKey + config` → `config` → basic init; mirror the same contract on Android for parity.
  - Set wrapper metadata (`SmileID.setWrapperInfo`) before first screen to surface wrapper versioning in analytics / diagnostics.

-### Step 8: Naming & Collision Avoidance
+### 4.8 Naming & Collision Avoidance

 To prevent Swift/ObjC symbol collisions (and Hermes export issues):
 - ObjC Fabric class retains the concise name (`DocumentVerificationView`)